useryangshuai/gitlearn/readme.txt

-git is a good soft
-git is so hot
+git is a good soft and is free git is so hot